-Surprisingly, the Octavia Estate is exactly the same length as the hatch (4,659mm), but the estate-car styling means the long rear overhang doesn’t look anywhere near as awkward as it does on the five-door.
-The only other difference between hatch and estate is the addition of black roof rails – although you can upgrade them to silver rails for £150.
+Surprisingly, the Octavia Estate is exactly the same length as the hatch, but the estate-car styling means the long rear overhang doesn’t look as awkward as it does on the five-door.
+The only other difference between hatch and estate is the addition of black roof rails – although you can upgrade them to silver for £150.

 The SE model comes with 16-inch alloy wheels, which seem a little lost in the arches.
-The 10-spoke 17-inch wheels supplied with Elegance versions are smarter.
+The optional 18-inch wheels are smarter.

 Inside, the Octavia is pretty solid, but unspectacular.
 There’s plenty of dark grey plastic trim, yet it’s lifted a little by the gloss-black finish surrounding the radio, and extra silver trim around the gearlever and doors.
-In order to maintain the VW Group pecking order, materials aren't quite up to the plush nautre of the VW Golf's.
+In order to maintain the VW Group pecking order, materials aren't quite up to the plush nature of the VW Golf's.

 Practicality, comfort and boot space

 The Octavia no longer leads the way for boot space in this class.
-The Honda Civic Tourer now wears that crown but Octavia’s 610-litre capacity will be more than enough for most buyers.
-However, fold the 60:40 split rear bench flat and the space increases to 1,740 litres.
+The Peugeot 308 SW now wears that crown, although the Octavia’s 610-litre capacity will be more than enough for most buyers.

 Reliability and Safety